Question 69 & 70

 The Bible tells us that this was a miracle* from God.
 The Holy Spirit would cause a baby to grow in Mary’s body.
 So, Jesus was the Son of God.
 And Jesus was Mary’s son as well.
 The baby that was born of Mary was both God and man at the same time.
 Everything that is true of the nature of God was true of Jesus.
 Everything that is true of the nature of a man was true of Jesus as well.
 All except for one thing.
 Jesus had no sin.

 Through the virgin birth, Jesus came into the world that he made.
-He became a man of flesh and lived among us.
+He became a man and lived among us.
 But why did Jesus, the son of God, need a body?

 God is spirit.* He does not have a body like men.
 Because God is eternal, God cannot die.
 So how could God suffer in the place of sinful people?
 How could God take the punishment for men?